moniquecardoso25/Google-Cloud/README.md

 Welcome to my Google Cloud Computing Repository!
 It contains the folders of my Cloud Computing projects in order to show my skills.

 1. [Create and Manage Cloud Resources](https://github.com/moniquecardoso25/Data-Science-Projects/tree/main/Create%20and%20Manage%20Cloud%20Resources)

-   - A website was hosted in the Cloud
+Description: Create an instance and host a website in the Cloud

-Tools learned:
+Tools Used:

-     Cloud Enginee
+- Cloud Enginee

-     Google Kubernetes
+- Google Kubernetes

-     Google Cloud Shell
+- Cloud Shell

-     Load Balancers
+- Load Balancers and HTTP Clusters